 Processing and manufacturing industries are looking for ways to reduce costs while increasing throughput and quality.
 Compressor-based refrigeration systems have long been used to cool laser systems.
 However, technology advancements have led manufacturers to implement thermoelectric-based chillers providing more reliable and precise cooling of critical laser systems that increases portability and uptime.
-The NRC400 from Laird Thermal Systems is a next generation recirculating chiller offering OEMs a more sophisticated cooling system.
+The NRC400 from Tark Thermal Solutions is a next generation recirculating chiller offering OEMs a more sophisticated cooling system.
 By utilizing premium thermoelectric cooler technology, the NRC400 delivers improved temperature stability, higher COP and quieter operation than previous models.

-More information on the NRC400 can be found by visiting https://www.lairdthermal.com/nextreme-nrc400
+More information on the NRC400 can be found by visiting tark-solutions.com/thermal-technical-library/presentations/nrc400-performance-chiller

-About Laird Thermal Systems
+About Tark Thermal Solutions

-Laird Thermal Systems develops thermal management solutions for demanding applications across global medical, industrial, transportation and telecommunications markets.
-We manufacture one of the most diverse product portfolios in the industry ranging from active thermoelectric coolers and assemblies to temperature controllers and liquid cooling systems.
+Tark Thermal Solutions develops thermal management solutions for demanding applications across global medical, industrial, transportation, and telecommunications markets.
+We manufacture one of the most diverse product portfolios in the industry, ranging from active thermoelectric coolers and assemblies to temperature controllers and liquid cooling systems.
 Our engineers use advanced thermal modeling and management techniques to solve complex heat and temperature control problems.
-By offering a broad range of design, prototyping and inhouse testing capabilities, we partner closely with our customers across the entire product development lifecycle to reduce risk and accelerate their time-to-market.
+By offering a broad range of design, prototyping, and in-house testing capabilities, we partner closely with our customers across the entire product development lifecycle to reduce risk and accelerate their time-to-market.
 Our global manufacturing and support resources help customers maximize productivity, uptime, performance and product quality.
-Laird Thermal Systems is the optimum choice for standard or custom thermal solutions.
-Learn more by visiting www.lairdthermal.com.
+Tark Thermal Solutions is the optimum choice for standard or custom thermal solutions.